Losing Coolant But No Leak? Here’s Why And How To Fix

 Cylinder Head

-Your car’s head gasket is what seals the link between the engine block and cylinder head, allowing coolant to pass through.
-If your coolant level is low, but no leak is visible, the head gasket may be cracked.
+Your car’s head gasket is what seals the connection between the engine block and cylinder head, allowing coolant to pass through.
+If your coolant level is low, but no leak is apparent, the head gasket may be cracked.

 Most head gasket leaks are internal, meaning coolant seeps into the combustion chambers and burns up instead of pooling on the ground.
 The coolant residue exits through the exhaust system and out the tailpipe as white smoke.

 Moreover, coolant may also mix with the engine’s oil, giving it a milky appearance.
-Other symptoms of a blown head gasket include overheating, engine knocking, and misfiring.
+Other signs of a blown head gasket include overheating, engine knocking, and malfunctioning.

 #2: Coolant Seeps Out Of Bad Radiator Cap As Steam